Kotlin/KEEP/proposals/scripting-support.md

 To implement scripting support on the JVM one should do the following

 - Implement script definition library/module
-   - implement script compilation configurator or static configuration properties list
-   - optionally implement script evaluator
+   - define custom script compilation configuration class, inherit it from `ScriptCompilationConfiguration` and pass configuration lambda to the constructor of the latter
-   - define script base class with the `@KotlinScript` and other defining annotations
+   - define script base class with the `@KotlinScript` and pass at least file name extension and the configuration class to it
    - optionally add a discovery file named after FQN of the base class to the `META-INF/kotlin/script/templates/` in the target jar